How do we scale translation quality and speed at Unbabel?

-If you’re not familiar with how Unbabel works, you can , but here’s a recap:
+If you’re not familiar with how Unbabel works, you can read about it in great detail here, but here’s a recap:

-- A translation job is requested via our API or via integrations with platforms like and
+- A translation job is requested via our API or via integrations with platforms like Salesforce and Zendesk;

 - Our AI-powered translation pipeline will pick up the job, sending it for machine translation through an engine which has been customised by content types and sometimes by the client;